Frequently Asked Questions

 How do I create new worlds, or install modules?

 For story-teller or higher tier subscriptions, you can create new worlds via the My Foundry page.
 Click on the plus sign icon below the “Table Tools” box to create a world.
 From there, you can create a new world, or select an existing world/adventure on The Bazaar.

 The process for the Game Master tier is a little different.
 Login to your account, and launch your table.
 Then navigate to your settings, following the screenshot pictured below :

 Return to Setupbutton:

-If you are unable to log in for whatever reason, from within The Forge’s game configuration page, you can stop the server then restart it, and it will start on the Setup page of Foundry.
+If you are unable to log in for any reason from within The Forge’s game configuration page, you can stop the server, restart it, and it will start on the Setup page of Foundry.

 My game isn't working correctly, I can't unpause the game or I can't switch maps, and a lot of features aren't working.
 Or The map isn't showing at all/grey screen

 The most likely issue is that Hardware Acceleration is disabled in your browser.
 You can follow the instructions here to fix this issue.